Priyanshu020804/RoleFitAI/README.md

   - `job_description_upload`: will contain all the uploaded job descriptions
   - `uploads`: will contain all the uploaded resumes
   - `README.md`: Getting started guide.
+  - `How To Setup MySQL.docx`: instructions for setting up MySQL in VSCode

 3. Install the required Node.js libraries using the following command: